 Mr Daniels being in a band

-I understand the appeal of the lead singer of a band—really I do.
-But I’m slowly coming to realise I do not like books that have music, singers or bands in them.
+I understand the appeal of the lead singer of a band, but I’m slowly coming to realise I do not like books that have music, singers or bands in them.
 It’s just not something I am interested in.
 I also find that for me personally, music has so much more impact when you can listen to it.
 Every chapter of this book starts with lyrics from Romeo’s Quest, which is the name of Daniel’s band and frankly… I. Don’t.
 Care.
 I don’t know the songs (because they’re fictional) and the lyrics aren’t interesting to me.

 I just wish that Mr. Daniel’s appeal as an English teacher was enough and that he didn’t need to be in a band to be interesting.